bazelbuild/rules_go/README.rst

         importpath = "github.com/pkg/errors", # Import path used in the .go files tag = "v0.8.1",                       # Specific tag, commits are also supported )

-* For instructions on how to depend on external libraries, see _vendoring

 FAQ
 ---